AMC Ambassador: 1958

+Model identification was located on the car's front fenders and deck lid.
+Super trim level Ambassadors featured painted side trim that complemented the body color; Custom models featured a silver anodized aluminum panel on sedans and vinyl woodgrain decals on station wagons.
+The 1958 Ambassador came equipped with such luxury items as an electric clock, twin front and rear ashtrays, Nash's traditional "deep coil" spring suspension front and rear, split-back reclining front seats that fold down into a bed, as well as upscale fabrics for the interior.
+Numerous safety features (such as deep-dished steering wheels and padded dashboards) came standard, while lap seat belts were optional.

-The 1958 Ambassador is a substantially longer car than the 108 in wheelbase Rambler Six and Rebel V8, although both lines shared the same basic body, styling, and visual cues.
-However, all of the Ambassador's extra 9 in of wheelbase (and, therefore, overall length) were added ahead of the cowl, meaning that the passenger compartment had the same volume as the smaller Ramblers.
-The Ambassadors came with plusher interior and exterior trims while the front end incorporated the Rebel "V-Line" grille from the prototype Hudson model.
+The 1958 Ambassador is substantially longer than the 108 in wheelbase Rambler Six and Rebel V8.
+However, both lines shared the same basic body, styling, and visual cues.
+However, the Ambassador's extra 9 in of wheelbase (and, therefore, overall length) were added ahead of the cowl, meaning the passenger compartment had the same volume as the smaller Ramblers.
+The Ambassadors came with plusher interior and exterior trims, while the front end incorporated the Rebel "V-Line" grille from the prototype Hudson model.
 Through effective market segmentation, the Ambassador was positioned to compete with the larger models offered by other automakers.

-Model identification was located on the car's front fenders and deck lid.
-Super trim level Ambassadors featured painted side trim in a color that complimented the body color; Custom models featured a silver anodized aluminum panel on sedans and vinyl woodgrain decals on station wagons.
-Ambassador body styles included a four-door sedan and a hardtop sedan, a four-door pillared station wagon, and the aforementioned hardtop station wagon, a body style that first saw duty as an industry first in the 1956 Nash and Hudson Rambler line, on which all of the 1958 Ramblers were based.
+American Motors first produced its V8 in 1956, a modern overhead valve engine displacing 250 CID, with a 3.25-inch stroke, forged steel crankshaft, which when equipped with a 4-barrel carburetor, was rated at 215 hp.
+For 1957, AMC bored the 3 1/2-inch 250 CID V8 to 4 inches and 327 CID displacement, which, when offered in the Rambler Rebel used solid lifters and Bendix electronic fuel injection, was rated at 288 hp.
+Although AMC's 327 CID V8 shares its displacement with the Chevrolet small-block, AMC's 327 came out five years before Chevrolet offered its 327 V8.

-The Ambassador had an excellent power-to-weight ratio for its time and provided spirited performance with 0 to 60 mph (0 to 97 km/h) times of less than 10-seconds, and low 17-second times through a quarter-mile (402 m) dragstrip.
+The Ambassador had an excellent power-to-weight ratio for its time and provided spirited performance with 0 to 60 mph (0 to 97 km/h) times of less than 10 seconds, with low 17-second times through a quarter-mile (402 m) dragstrip.
 It could be equipped with a limited slip differential, as well as power brakes, power steering, power windows, and air conditioning.

-Numerous safety features (such as deep-dished steering wheels and padded dashboards) came standard, while lap seat belts were optional.
+The new positioning of the Rambler brand as a larger car line with luxury features achieved sales of 14,570 Ambassadors for 1958.
+The recession of 1958 saw a sharp worldwide economic downturn which made mid-model year reintroduction of the compact Nash Rambler, produced from 1950 through 1954, as the "new" 1958 Rambler American an unprecedented comeback and a sales success for AMC during a deteriorating marketplace.